awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure.md

 ## AppSpec File Structure for AWS LambdaDeployments<a name="lambda-appspec-structure"></a>

 **Note**
-This structure is written in YAML\.
-An AppSpec file for a Lambda deployment can also be written in JSON using the same structure\.
+This AppSpec file is written in YAML, but you can also write an AppSpec file for a Lambda deployment in JSON using the same structure\.

 ```
 version: 0.0